Management of USDA Foods Inventories at Processors

 Transfers to Another State

-A state distributing agency (SDA), such as the FDP, may transfer USDA Foods to another SDA using the same processor.
-The receiving SDA must ensure timely use of the USDA Foods.
-If such a transfer occurs in the same school year that the USDA Foods were delivered to the processor, entitlement credit may be transferred from the receiving SDA to the donating SDA.
-Such entitlement credit must be acceptable to both SDAs and must be approved and implemented by the USDA.
+The USDA allows the FDP to transfer USDA Foods to another state distributing agency (SDA) using the same processor.
+If this transfer occurs in the same school year that the USDA Foods were delivered to the processor, entitlement credit may be transferred from the receiving SDA to the donating SDA.
+Such entitlement credit must be acceptable to both SDAs and must be approved and applied by the USDA.
 Even if entitlement credit is not to be applied, the USDA must approve all state to state transfers.
 Processors should not report USDA Foods transfers on monthly performance reports until the transfers (physical or paper) are completed.

 Transfers to Another Processor

-Reallocations of USDA Foods to other RAs, or transfers to other SDAs using the same processor, are preferable to transfers to another processor, since they do not involve a physical transfer or payment from one processor to another.
-Physical transfers can present technical and safety issues.
+Reallocations of USDA Foods to other RAs, or transfers to other SDAs using the same processor, are preferable over transfers to another processor, since they do not involve a physical transfer or payment from one processor to another.
 Payment by the processor to the FDP for the value of excess USDA Foods inventories should only be used if other inventory reduction options are not feasible.
 RAs and processors need to closely monitor their USDA Foods inventories to make sure they do not exceed the six-month limit.
 The USDA reserves the right to delay or cancel requested trucks, or require the transfer of excess USDA Foods to another processor or SDA if the SDA’s, processor’s, or RA’s USDA Foods inventories are not at acceptable levels.